AICONSlab/MIRACL/README.md

 ____________________________

-Steps to setup/run MIRACL on a Linux machine:
+Steps to setup/run MIRACL on a Linux / Mac OS X machine:

 1) Setup user path

-	-> Run <miracl dir>/user_setup_miracl.sh
+	-> Run <miracl dir>/user_setup.sh

 	<miracl dir> is where you placed the pipeline

-    This script will setup your environment with the following aliases:
+    This script will setup your environment (bashrc) with the following aliases:

     $MIRACL_HOME = localtion of pipeline and its dependencies